Britten arrested for spying

 As commander of Provost and Security Services, Central Region, at Spitalgate, Lancashire, McMahon led the investigation into the activities of Douglas Britten, an RAF chief technician who was subsequently convicted and sentenced to 21 years in prison for spying on behalf of the Soviet Union.
 McMahon discovered that Britten had used a James Bond-style cigarette case which, when rolled over documents, produced a perfect image, even in darkness.

 The 105 Soviet officials involved this time worked not only for the Soviet embassy in London but also for the Soviet trade delegation, the Moscow Narodny Bank, the airline Aeroflot and other commercial enterprises, and constituted almost 20% of the Soviet official community in Britain.
 That community had grown steadily, from 138 in 1950 to 550 as of early last week.
-The British had tried to limit the number of Soviet diplomats, particularly in 1968 after a Royal Air Force technician named Douglas Britten was sentenced to 21 years in prison for passing secret military information to the Soviet embassy's cultural counselor.
+The British had tried to limit the number of Soviet diplomats, particularly in 1968 after a Royal Air Force technician named Douglas Britten was sentenced to 21 years in prison for passing secret military information to the Soviet embassy's cultural counsellor.
 London then ordered the embassy to keep its staff to no more than 150 officers.
 But the only noticeable result was that the size of the Soviet trade delegation and other groups grew sharply, while Soviet-British trade remained steady

 Amateur radio callsign G3KFL, was obtained by Douglas Britten in 1956/7.